 Reflections from the early years’ pilots

-A decision about whether or not to go ahead with Scouts for four and five year olds at this time is being consider by the board in six weeks’ time.
+A decision about whether to go ahead with Scouts for four and five year olds at this time is being considered by the board in six weeks’ time.
 While we continue to assess the impact that this potential new section could have, we spoke to parents and volunteers who’ve been involved in the pilots – which have been called ‘Hedgehogs’ during this trial period – as they reflect on the young people’s experience.
 Here’s what they had to say.

 ‘We don’t come to hedgehogs to improve our writing or do school stuff.
 We are here for the Scout experience.’ - Phillipa Francis, parent of a child involved in the pilots.